Kola-Kola/PathLab/README.md

 ### Installation

-Very simple and quickly, you just need to put then app.py in what folder you want, after that you need to go in CLI.
+Very simple and quick, then you need to put then app.py in the folder that you want, after that you need to go in CLI.

 ````
 python app.py